jsrn/Collage.py/README.md

 # Collage.py

-Given a folder of images, quickly produce a collage of these images.
-Work in progress.
+Collage.py was created when I needed to quickly produce compilations of cropped game screenshots.
+When executed, Collage.py will quickly produce a tiled collage of all images within the `images` folder.
+Images will be scaled to the average (mean) height of the images, so it is best that the screenshots are of roughly equal size.

+#### Usage

+ 1. Place images in `images/` folder
+ 2. Run `Collage.py`

 #### Dependencies
 Python 2.7